gdbooks/LegacyOpenGL/Chapter3/HandlingPrimitives.md

 * __BeginMode.QuadStrip__ A series of connected quadralatirals
 * __BeginMode.Polygon__ A convex polygon with an arbitrary number of vertices.

-Here is an example of what each primitive could draw like:
+Here is an example of what each primitive would draw like: